ibm-cloud-docs/cloud-databases/k8-tutorial.md

 ## Configuring the Kubernetes App
 {: #config-kubernetes}

-1. [Create an {{site.data.keyword.containershort_notm}}](/docs/containers?topic=containers-getting-started#getting-started).
-Choose the location and resource group that you want to set up your cluster in.
+1. [Create a {{site.data.keyword.containershort_notm}}](/docs/containers?topic=containers-getting-started#getting-started).
+Choose the location and resource group in which you'd like to set up your cluster.
 Select the cluster type that you want to use.
-This example only requires the lite plan, which comes with one worker node.
-Once a cluster is provisioned, you are given a list of steps to follow to access your cluster and set the environment variables under the _Access_ tab.
+This example requires only the lite plan, which comes with one worker node.
+After a cluster is provisioned, you are given a list of steps to access your cluster and set the environment variables under the _Access_ tab.
 You are also able to verify that your deployment is provisioned and running normally.

 2. Make sure that you are targeting the correct {{site.data.keyword.cloud_notm}} resource group of your {{site.data.keyword.containershort_notm}}.

-   Use the following command to target your cluster resource group if your resource    group is other than `default`.
+   If your resource group is named anything other than `default`, use the following command to target your cluster resource group:

    ```shell
    ibmcloud target -g <resource_group_name>
    ```
    {: pre}

-   For this example, we're using the `default` resource group.
+   This example uses the `default` resource group.

 3. Create your own private image repository in [{{site.data.keyword.registryshort_notm}}](/docs/Registry?topic=Registry-getting-started) to store your application's Docker image.
 Since we want the images to be private, we need to create a namespace, which creates a unique URL to your image repository.